Filter! 18th April 2022.

 You.

-Me - "What's the basis?"
+Me - "What's the basis of my beliefs?"

 Originally, fallibilism (from Medieval Latin: fallibilis, "liable to err") is the philosophical principle that propositions can be accepted even though they cannot be conclusively proven or justified, or that neither knowledge nor belief is certain.
 The term was coined in the late nineteenth century by the American philosopher Charles Sanders Peirce [+]